Send an Email

 Pineville, NC 28134

 704-962-3838Description: Located just off I-485 & South Blvd in Pineville behind Carmax.
 Covered and heated hitting bays are offered.
 Short game chipping and pitching areas and indoor hitting bays for instruction compliment two open grass tee areas to hit a bucket of balls.
-Private Lessons, club repair and fitting, new and used club sales are also available at the retail shop.Charles T. Myers Golf Course7817 Harrisburg RdCharlotte, NC 28215 (220 acres)704-536-1692www.CharlottePublicGolf.comDescription: This 18-hole public golf course is located on the former Harrisburg Road landfill and named for the former County Commissioner (1969-1970) who, during his tenure, led the initiative to make the final use of the land a public golf course.
-The course was designed by Bill Love and the front 9 opened in 1986 followed by the addition of the back 9 in 1997.
+Private Lessons, club repair and fitting, new and used club sales are also available at the retail shop.Charles T. Myers Golf Course (Note: Charles T. Myers will temporarily close for renovations beginning July 5.
+Renovations are expected to take 6 to 8 weeks to complete.
+The course will reopen after the project is finished.)7817 Harrisburg RdCharlotte, NC 28215 (220 acres)704-536-1692www.CharlottePublicGolf.comDescription: This 18-hole public golf course is located on the former Harrisburg Road landfill and named for the former County Commissioner (1969-1970) who, during his tenure, led the initiative to make the final use of the land a public golf course.
+The course was designed by Bill Love, and the front 9 opened in 1988 followed by the addition of the back 9 in 1997.
 Bent grass greens, a driving range, pro shop, snack bar and 3-hole learning course with stunning views and abundant wildlife makes Charles T. Myers a favorite of golfers all over the Charlotte region.

 Yardage (back - 6783, middle - 6334, front ----- 5321)

 Dr. Charles L. Sifford Golf Course at Revolution Park1225 Remount RoadCharlotte, NC 28208704-333-3949www.CharlottePublicGolf.comDescription: Dr. Charles Sifford (former Revolution Park Golf Course) is a 9-hole gem with plenty of history that's located just 5 minutes from uptown Charlotte off I-77.
 It's the perfect course to play a round before or after work.
 The course opened in the 1930s and received a major makeover under the guidance of Clyde Johnson in 2010.
 In 2011 the course was renamed to honor Dr. Sifford, the pioneer and PGA legend who, as a child, fished golf balls out of Irwin Creek on the course, but could not play the course due to segregation.
 Amenities include Mini Verde Bermuda greens, a first class driving range, practice chipping & putting areas, pro shop and snack bar that's housed in the Revolution Park Sports Academy.
-Dr. Charles L. Sifford is also home to The First Tee of Greater Charlotte that promotes core life values and introduces golf to youth from all walks of life, up to 18 years old.
+Dr. Charles L. Sifford is also home to The First Tee of Greater Charlotte that reinforces nine core values to introduce golf to youth from all walks of life ages 18 and under.